Whether you are an expecting mom, postpartum or beyond, or a fitness professional you need to know what pelvic organ prolapse is!

 I am finding it as a ‘silent issue’ faced my way too many women – for many, preventable.
 Watch my video as I explain more about what pelvic organ prolapse is and how you can do something to prevent NOW, and even help with symptoms after.

-Incontinence and pelvic organ prolapse do not necessarily come hand in hand, but it’s similar methods you can work with prevention as I teach for prenatal mama’s in my Knocked-Up Fitness Membership, postpartum and beyond women in my Core Rehab Program, and teaching instructors in my Pre/Postnatal Exercise Specialist Course.
+Incontinence and pelvic organ prolapse do not necessarily come hand in hand, but it is through similar methods that you can work to prevent and heal.
+I teach this method to mamas in my Prenatal + Postnatal Membership and professional instructors in my Pre/Postnatal Exercise Specialist Course.

-If we can change the way we strengthen our core, or as a fitness professional – the way you teach your clients how to strengthen their deep core and open up conversation about these words:
+We can change the way we strengthen our core, or as a fitness professional, change the way you teach your clients how to strengthen their deep core!
+In doing this, we work to open up conversation about these words:

 - Pelvic Floor